dreamcatcher-tech/network/Inbox/2025-03-29 1001 artifact-consensus branch.md

 ?does it ever write multiple files ? yes.

 make two repostores, one for direct id branch, and one for everything else.

+Might need to split the schemas out into a separate package, or into the api, since they drag in the rest of they provider library any time they get used.